cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 nav_order: 1
 ---

 > **Heads up:** This COVIDcast source is part of the legacy V4 API, which is being phased out.
-An actively maintained equivalent is available in V5 under the source `claims_data_outpatient`.
+An actively maintained equivalent is available in V5 under the source `claims_outpatient`.
 See the [V4 to V5 Migration Guide](../v5_migration.md) for full details.
 {: .warning }

 # Doctor Visits